-All of these benefits are enormously helpful when the goal is to protect valuables and occupants inside of a building, however, the film by itself isn’t quite enough.
-Window film by design can only be installed on the glass surface to within 1/16 of an inch of the window frame.
-This 1/16 inch is a relatively small gap, but it is still a weak point.
-By itself, this is considered safety glass.
-But with enough force from a bomb blast or a potential intruder, the glass, although being held intact by the window film, can be pushed through the frame.
+These benefits are helpful when the goal is to protect valuables and occupants inside of a building.
+However, the film by itself isn’t quite enough.
+Window film can only be installed on the glass surface to within 1/16 of an inch of the window frame.
+Although this is a relatively small gap, it is still a weak point.
+By itself, it is safety glass.
+Furthermore, with enough force, the glass, even with the film, can go through the frame.
 This is where the attachment system is critical.

-An attachment system is designed to bind the film and the frame together, creating one piece with no weak points.
-They come in two forms and are chosen based on the type of frame the window has.
-The first type of attachment is a hard system which comes pre-formed from the manufacturer.
-It is referred to as Impact Protection Profile or IPP, and it has an adhesive backed tape that sticks to the frame and film at a 45-degree angle.
-It is applied with a special tool made specifically for this type of system which ensures it is installed properly and sticks thoroughly.
+The first type of attachment is an Impact Protection Profile or IPP, a hard system which comes pre-formed from the manufacturer.
+It has an adhesive-backed tape that sticks to the frame and film at a 45-degree angle.
+It is applied with a tool made specifically for this type of system to ensure it is installed properly and sticks thoroughly.
 This type of system is the preferred type of installation for appearances and installers because it looks the neatest, and it is the easiest to apply.
-However, the downside to this system is that it requires the window to have a perpendicular metal/aluminum frame which is greater than or equal to 1 and 1/2 inches for it to be applied properly.
-But don’t worry if your window frame has less than 1 and 1/2 inches, there is a solution.
+However, the downside to this system is that it requires the window to have a perpendicular metal/aluminum frame which is greater than or equal to 1 and 1/2 inches for the application to work properly.
+But don’t worry, if your window frame has less than 1 and 1/2 inches, there is a solution.

-The application of the security attachment system is critical if you are concerned about protection from intruders, bomb blasts, etc. Without it, your glass will be held together, but the glass and film can still be pushed through the frame easily.
-Below is a video showing the added benefit of having the film, compared to having the film and the attachment system.
+The application of the security attachment system is critical if you are concerned about protection from intruders, bomb blasts, etc. Without it, your glass will stay together, but the glass and film may fall through the frame easily.

 It is very important to know that these security films and attachment systems ARE NOT BULLETPROOF!
-They are specifically designed to deter entry.
-They can be broken into, although it may take an intruder minutes to gain entry.
+The design is specifically used to deter entry.
+There is potential of a break-in, although it may take an intruder minutes to gain entry.
 The idea is that these minutes are crucial, giving occupants an opportunity to seek cover, allowing the building to lock down, and giving authorities time to respond to the situation.
-We are currently working on offering an application which is bulletproof, and we will be writing about this in the next blog post, so stay tuned!
+We are currently working on offering an application which is bulletproof, so stay tuned!

 Recently, we have installed security films and attachment systems in the Indian River School District, the New Castle County Government Building, and we will soon be installing security film on the Baltimore Police Department building in Pikesville, MD.